Programmer in Berlin: Culture

 This is a rule that, as far as I can tell, only exists in Germany and the Netherlands.
 In the US, there is the concept of a 4-way stop sign at an intersection.
 Germany doesn’t have that.
 At a 4-way intersection without a traffic light, the rechts vor links (“right before left”) rule applies: you have to yield to everyone to the right of you.
 Before you go “oh yeah, that makes sense” I almost assure you that you don’t understand it.
 There is no cycling of cars as people take turns, literally everyone to the right of you goes ahead while you wait, and only when the right is clear do you go (the people left of you are waiting on you).
 Imagine that every intersection had a default sign that said “yield to all cars on the right.”

 This rule applies basically everywhere there aren’t traffic signs, not just at 4-way stops.
 If there is a road to the right of you, you have to slow down to see if anyone is coming and yield if anyone is there.
 The only exceptions are if it’s a “road with a curb” (meaning a driveway), a lesser class of road (a dirt road when you’re on a paved one), or if you have a street sign telling you have right of way or are on a “priority road” (the most common being a yellow diamond inside a white diamond).
-This means that in a parking lot, if someone is arriving to the right of you, you have to yield.
+Until recently this rule even applied in parking lots, but that as of 2022 that is no longer the case8.

 It’s complicated enough driving through the city trying to figure out if the road to the right of you is a real road or a driveway, but there’s another curveball thrown into the mix: the sign that tells you that the priority road curves right or left.
 Usually in these scenarios I stop my car and write a Prolog program to solve the logic puzzle of what to do, especially if you want to turn left into oncoming traffic.
 One nice shortcut: if you’re on a priority road that curves left, you always have right-of-way no matter what you’re doing.